-Contribution Limits The federal government sets annual limits on the amounts you can save for retirement.
-Use our calculator to determine the amount you can save in 2022.
-2022 Federal Contribution Limits Total Contributions to both the YMCA Retirement Fund 401(a) plan and the 403(b) plan Lesser of 100% of compensation* or $61,000 ($67,500 if eligible for Age 50+ Catch-Up) 2022 Tax Deferred Contribution Limits Tax Deferred Contributions Maximum (individual limit from all salary reduction retirement plans) $20,500 15+ Years of Service Catch-Up** (increases tax-deferred contribution maximum) $3,000 Age 50+ Catch Up (increases both total and tax-deferred contribution maximum) $6,500 * The IRS Code limits includable compensation to $305,000. **The 15+ Years of Service Catch-Up amount can be as much as $3,000 but is limited based on past contributions.
+Contribution Limits The federal government sets annual limits on the amount you can save for retirement (Rollovers from previous year’s contributions do not count towards this year’s annual limits).
+Use our calculator to estimate the maximum amount you may be eligible to save in 2023.
+Once you determine that amount, consider saving more in the Fund’s 403(b) Smart Account.
+2023 Federal Contribution Limits Total Contributions to both the YMCA Retirement Fund 401(a) plan and the 403(b) plan Lesser of 100% of compensation* or $66,000 ($73,500 if eligible for Age 50+ Catch-Up) 2023 Tax Deferred Contribution Limits Tax Deferred Contributions Maximum (individual limit from all salary reduction retirement plans) $22,500 15+ Years of Service Catch-Up** (increases tax-deferred contribution maximum) $3,000 Age 50+ Catch Up (increases both total and tax-deferred contribution maximum) $7,500 * The IRS Code limits includable compensation to $330,000. **The 15+ Years of Service Catch-Up amount can be as much as $3,000 but is limited based on past contributions.
 The Fund’s 403(b) Smart Account Contributions to a 403(b) Smart Account are “pre-tax” and reduce the current year’s taxable income.
 The total individual elective deferrals (pre-tax and Roth) under the following salary reduction plans are subject to the federal contribution limits: 401(k) plans, 403(b) plans, Simplified Employee Pension (SEP) plans, and SIMPLE plans with salary reduction features.
 If an employee participates in plans of multiple employers, their total tax-deferred contributions from all such plans may not exceed the federal limit.
 15+ Years of service catch-up The 15+ Years of Service Catch-Up allows long-term participants to increase their savings to “make up” for those career periods when they did not maximize their tax-deferred contributions.
 To be eligible, they must have worked for a Y for at least 15 years and their previous tax-deferred contributions could not have exceeded an average of $5,000 per year of service.
 They may not use more than $15,000 of catch-up contributions over their lifetime, limited to $3,000 in any one year.
 Please call our Customer Service Department for details.
-Age 50+ Catch-up Participants who are age 50 or older (or will turn age 50 during the calendar year) are allowed to increase their annual tax-deferred contributions by $6,500.
-By taking advantage of the Age 50+ Catch-Up, the total contribution limit also increases by $6,500.
+Age 50+ Catch-up Participants who are age 50 or older (or will turn age 50 during the calendar year) are allowed to increase their annual tax-deferred contributions by $7,500.
+By taking advantage of the Age 50+ Catch-Up, the total contribution limit also increases by $7,500.
 If eligible, amounts are attributed to the 15+ Years of Service Catch-Up first (to the extent it is available) and then to the Age 50+ Catch-Up.
-For example, if an employee is age 50 or over and also eligible for the entire $3,000 for the 15+ Years of Service Catch-Up, they can save $30,000 tax deferred in 2022 ($20,500 from the basic limit plus $3,000 of 15+ Years of Service Catch-Up plus $6,500 for Age 50+ Catch-Up).
+For example, if an employee is age 50 or over and also eligible for the entire $3,000 for the 15+ Years of Service Catch-Up, they can save $33,000 tax deferred in 2023 ($22,500 from the basic limit plus $3,000 of 15+ Years of Service Catch-Up plus $7,500 for Age 50+ Catch-Up).
 Restrictions may apply.
 Please call our Customer Service Department for details.